sanukag/ai-maintenance-assistant/docs/application-api.md

 The example shortens the nested document metadata for readability; the real response includes the same safe metadata returned by the document routes.
-The answer service verifies that inline markers and structured citation IDs match retrieved chunks before returning them.
+The answer service verifies that inline markers and structured citation IDs match selected evidence before returning them.
 Insufficient evidence returns HTTP `200` with `answerable: false`, a stable explanation, no citations and no invented procedure.
 Provider failures or unverifiable output return HTTP `502`.